shopware/docs/concepts/framework/data-abstraction-layer.md

 {% endcode %}

-If you are using [service autowiring](https://symfony.com/doc/current/service_container/autowiring.html) with the correct type and argument variable names, the repository will be injected automatically.
+If you are using [Service autowiring](https://symfony.com/doc/current/service_container/autowiring.html) with the correct type and argument variable names, the repository will be injected automatically.

 Alternatively, configure the `product.repository` service to be injected explicitly: